ALL326 - Gender, Sexuality and Texts for Young People

 |Scheduled learning activities - cloud (online)||

-Online independent and collaborative learning activities including 1 x 2-hour online seminar equivalent per week
+Independent and collaborative learning activities including: 1 x 1-hour class (online) per week, 1 x 2-hour seminar or equivalent per week

 *CBD refers to the National Indigenous Knowledges, Education, Research and Innovation (NIKERI) Institute; Community Based Delivery